PawanRamaMali/Dynamic-Churn-Prediction-App/README.md

 1. Data Drift - Detects changes in feature distribution.
 2. Numerical Target Drift - Detects changes in numerical target and feature behavior.
 3. Categorical Target Drift - Detects changes in categorical target and feature behavior.
+4. Regression Model Performance - Analyzes the performance of a regression model and model errors.